underscoreio/essential-slick/src/pages/5-data_modelling.md

 - We can represent rows in a variety of ways: tuples, `HList`s, and arbitrary classes and case classes via the `mapTo` macro.

-- If we need more control over a mapping from columns to other data structures, the `<>` method is avaiilable.
+- If we need more control over a mapping from columns to other data structures, the `<>` method is available.

 - We can represent individual values in columns using arbitrary Scala data types